supernovadevssihproject-team/landslide-ai/README.md

 soil_id
 ```

-The architecture can be expanded to incorporate additional soil properties, subject to metadata availability and validation, including:
+The architecture can be expanded to incorporate additional soil properties, subject to metadata availability and validation.

-- Clay content
-- Sand content
-- Silt content
-- Soil depth
-- Bulk density

 ---